as ordinary income, which should prompt a discussion with clients: Is it better

 gains income into ordinary income, but merely deferring the tax that would

 otherwise have to be paid.
-For these clients, annuities may make sense.
+For these clients, annuities may make sense. - How important are the death benefit and other guarantees?

 This gets away from the pure tax question, but if you are comparing an